 Richard advises clients on all aspects of intellectual property litigation, including patent, copyright, trademark, and trade secret litigation and related antitrust and unfair competition matters.
 He has represented numerous Fortune 100 companies in intellectual property infringement cases nationwide.

 A registered patent attorney, Richard handles all forms of post-grant proceedings, including ex-parte re-examinations, inter-partes reviews (IPRs), covered business method (CBM) reviews, and post-grant reviews (PGRs).
-Richard also counsels companies in the development, protection, and licensing of their intellectual property portfolios, with a particular emphasis on computer software, telecommunications (including 3G, 4G, and 4G LTE), medical devices, and diagnostics.
+Richard also counsels companies in the development, protection, and licensing of their intellectual property portfolios, with a particular emphasis on computer software, telecommunications (including 3G, 4G, and 4G LTE), medical devices, artificial intelligence and big data, and diagnostics.
 He also provides patentability, non-infringement, and invalidity opinions in a variety of technology areas and serves on Mintz Levin's Opinion Committee.

 Richard has extensive experience performing intellectual property audits and due diligence for high-tech and life sciences companies and investors in connection with various commercial transactions, including mergers and acquisitions, private placements, and underwritten public offerings.
 He advises clients in structuring and negotiating a wide variety of technology transactions, including patent, trademark, and copyright licenses, software and database licenses, stock and asset acquisition agreements, strategic alliances, joint ventures, collaboration agreements, sponsored research agreements, and materials transfer agreements.
 Richard also has substantial experience in the valuation, monetization, and securitization of royalty streams and other intellectual property assets.